 NATIONAL ANISETTE DAY | July 2

 The herb of the aniseed, usually the main ingredient in anisette, is considered to have medicinal qualities.
-Sweeter than other anise-flavored liqueurs, anisette’s association with a variety cures date back to ancient Egypt.
+Sweeter than other anise-flavored liqueurs, anisette’s association with various cures dates back to ancient Egypt.
 As a liqueur, distillers create a dryer anisette in Europe than they do in the United States.
 Distillers add other spices such as coriander and fruit to distill anisette, too.

 If you’re the one who eats all the black jelly beans, you will likely savor a shot with anisette.
-The licorice flavor comes from the same anise plant that some licorice candies are made.
+The licorice flavor comes from the same anise plant that we make some of our licorice candies from.

 HOW TO OBSERVE #NationalAnisetteDay

 Anisette mixes well with other liqueurs, juices, and sodas for a variety of cocktails and shooters.
 Sip some anisette for a toast to the licorice flavor you love!
 You can also make anise cookies or spiced bars.
 Another way to celebrate is by exploring 100 Years of Prohibition History.
 Post on social media using #NationalAnisetteDay.